-In this blog, updated for 2020, a homeschool mom provides insight into the Classical Conversations Essentials program, which is designed for parents homeschooling children ages 9-12.
+In this blog, updated for 2020, a homeschool mom provides insight into how to customize the Classical Conversations Essentials program, which is designed for parents homeschooling children ages 9-12.
 Link to the original post is at the bottom.

 My daughter and I love language, so we both expected to love Essentials.
 Eventually, we did—with modifications.
 While reading came easily for her at a young age, writing did not, and it was extremely difficult during her first tour of Essentials.
 She had begun to live in dread of copying the mastery charts.

-How Do I Tailor Classical Conversations’ Essentials Program?
+How Do I Customize Classical Conversations’ Essentials Program?

 Try working through charts verbally, in a conversational manner.